gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 >
 > Thank you for your email.
 >
-> I have not received the report from Dr Suddaby as yet, I did receive an email from the medico-legal company (MLCOA) yesterday that they are following up on this.
+> I have not received the report from Dr ******* as yet, I did receive an email from the medico-legal company (MLCOA) yesterday that they are following up on this.
 >
-> I will finalise your claim as soon as we get the report and, unless indicated otherwise by the doctor, I will forward you a copy of Dr Suddaby’s report with my decision letter.
+> I will finalise your claim as soon as we get the report and, unless indicated otherwise by the doctor, I will forward you a copy of Dr *******’s report with my decision letter.
 >
 > Please do not hesitate to contact me if you have any further queries regarding this matter.
 >